 The death toll from the magnitude-7.1 earthquake in the central Philippines rose Thursday to 161, authorities said.

-The massive quake, which struck Tuesday, also destroyed more 8,600 homes in Quezon City, according to the National Disaster Risk Reduction and Management Council.
+The quake, which struck Tuesday, also injured 375 people, according to the National Disaster Risk Reduction and Management Council, in Quezon City.

 The quake was centered about 620 kilometers (385 miles) south-southeast of Manila, near Catigbian, and its depth was 20 kilometers (12 miles), according to the U.S. Geological Survey.
-The Philippines disaster council gave the quake a slightly higher rating: 7.2 magnitude.
+The Philippines disaster council gave the temblor a slightly higher rating, 7.2 magnitude, than the USGS.

 Landslides were reported in some areas.
 More than 8,500 homes were destroyed and nearly 26,000 were damaged, officials reported.